Ettwiller/TSS/README.md

  [4] cluster_tss.pl : The program takes 1 argument (minimum) --tss the .gtf file (output of filter_tss.pl with Rformat 0).
 Optional argument is --cutoff (default 5) that defines the size of the upstream and downstream region for clustering consideration.

+ [5] organized_by_TSS_type.pl  --tss ../../TSS/TSS_enriched_cluster_5.gtf --genome /mnt/home/ettwiller/laurence/projects/ira_cap/3_ecoli_RNase_inhibitors/genome/ecoli_genome_and_controls_new.fasta --detail : 0 or 1 : 0 gives an overview of the percentage of TSS have a defined -1+1 combinations while 1 gives you for each TSS, the -1+1 combination, its strength (RSS) and enrichement (in cappable-seq)

 The commands used for the Cappable-seq analysis are the following : bam2firstbasegtf.pl  --bam Replicate1_control_R1_001.bam --cutoff 0 > control.gtf
 bam2firstbasegtf.pl  --bam Replicate1_enriched_R1_001.bam --cutoff 1.5 > enriched.gtf
 filter_tss.pl --tss enriched.gtf --control control.gtf --cutoff 0 > TSS_enriched.gtf
 cluster_tss.pl  --tss TSS_enriched.gtf --cutoff  5 >  TSS_enriched_cluster_5.gtf

+Figure3 :
+organized_by_TSS_type.pl  --tss TSS_enriched_cluster_5.gtf --genome reference_genome.fasta --detail 1 or 0